-The concept behind widget groups is simple: any widget assigned to a group can be controlled by any or all other widgets assigned to the same group.
+The concept behind Widget Link groups is simple: any widget assigned to a Link group can be controlled by any or all other widgets assigned to the same group.
 This enables you to change multiple plugin parameters together.
 For example, take a look at this simple layout (refer to this chapter for more information on how to insert and connect plugins):

 Chorus volume and Flanger volume are Gain Control (mono) plugins.
-You can easily create a widget group to crossfade between the chorus and flanging effects.
+You can easily create a Widget Link group to crossfade between the chorus and flanging effects.

 Customize the caption of the Plastic Blue Knob, the Plastic Green Knob and the Black Slider (Horizontal) widgets to "Chorus intensity", "Flanger intensity" and "Chorus <-> Flanger" respectively (see this chapter for more information).

 Make sure that you click on the Reverse button in the Value tab in the Widget Properties inspector for the Plastic Blue Knob widget.

 There are 26 different Widget Link groups available in each rackspace (A-Z); to quickly assign all the widgets to the Widget Link group "N", select all the widgets and then press the keyboard key N while holding the Alt key (or Option on Mac).
 Alternatively, select the desired widgets and add them to a link group using the Widget Contextual Menu.
 You can of course set the Widget Link group for each widget in the Widget Properties inspector separately.
 If you move the black slider (or any other widget in this group) you'll notice how the widgets' values change:

 Note: we inverted values for the Plastic Blue Knob but you can select a different curve for each widget in a group to scale their values (see this chapter for more information).